38: Product managers learn by doing

 Your developers may be happiest when they’re hacking gnarly code, leaving you to get on with engaging with the market, but this doesn’t mean you can ignore their need for context – the ‘why’ of their project.

-There are many questions that a product manager needs to ask to determine the best course of action or to analyse underlying motivations.
+There are many questions you need to be asking to determine the best course of action or to analyse underlying motivations.
 Of them, I use the following three questions most often:

 1. So what?